DraconDev/rusti/README.md

+# azumi
-# Rusti 🦀
+ 🦀
 **The Most Robust HTML Parser for Rust** - Type-Safe, Feature-Rich, Production-Ready

+azumi
-Rusti is a powerful, zero-cost, type-safe HTML templating engine for Rust.
+ is a powerful, zero-cost, type-safe HTML templating engine for Rust.
 It allows you to write HTML-like syntax directly in your Rust code using the `html!
 ` macro.

-Inspired by Go's `templ` library, Rusti brings the component model to server-side Rust.
+Inspired by Go's `templ` library, azumi brings the component model to server-side Rust.
 Because it compiles to native Rust code at build time, it delivers blazing fast performance with full type safety.

 ## 🚀 Key Features